-Source of discharge Potential loss Appropriate actions Resources required Leaking Tank or piping/valves 20-500 litres Isolate and patch accordingly, berm or portable berms Patch kits/ portable berms Response by Milne Inlet Site Services Department and ERT.
+Source of discharge Potential loss Appropriate actions Resources required Leaking Tank or piping/valves 20-500 litres Appropriate actions Isolate and patch accordingly, berm or portable berms Resources required Patch kits/ portable berms Response by Milne Inlet Site Services Department and ERT.
 Recover free products with sorbents Berm designed with fuel recovery to sump and engineered oil water separator

-\ Potential loss estimated based on pumping rate and anticipated response time to shut down pumping operations
+Potential loss estimated based on pumping rate and anticipated response time to shut down pumping operations

-8.4 Response Strategies - Large Spills
+8.4 RESPONSE STRATEGIES - LARGE SPILLS

-For the purposes of this plan, spills less than 3.5 m are to be handled by Milne Inlet response operations.
+For the purposes of this plan, spills less than 5 m3 are to be handled by Milne Inlet response operations.
 Milne Inlet personnel shall deploy the resident on-site equipment as outlined in the plan.

-If the spill is larger than 3.5 m and depending on the specific circumstances, management shall determine if it is necessary to increase the response capability by requesting 3rd party assistance.
+If the spill is larger than 5 m3 and depending on the specific circumstances, management shall determine if it is necessary to increase the response capability by requesting 3rd party assistance.
 In such cases, Baffinland's Spill at Sea Response Plan (BAF-PH1-830-P16-0042) will be activated.